cfe316/cfe316.github.io/_drafts/exponential-cyl-mfp-deposition.md

 I provide an expression for the radial profile of absorption (deposition) intensity $d(\rho, \lambda)$

 This this the third and hopefully final post in a series.
-The previous two examined 2D version of this geometry, a disk in a plane, and calculated the fraction of particles that survive crossing the disk, and the radial profile of the deposition intensity.
+The previous two examined 2D version of this geometry---a disk in a plane---and calculated the fraction of particles that survive crossing the disk, and the radial profile of the deposition intensity.

 $$
 \newcommand{\cancelcolor}[1]{\color{midnightblue}{#1}}